aviranbergic/react-facebook-connect/README.md

 > A React Component for Facebook Connect
 > This project was inspired by <https://github.com/keppelen/react-facebook-login>
-> Using more up to date react with functional components and hooks.
+> Using more up to date react with functional components, hooks and typescript.
+> Support both commonJS and ecmaScript modules.

 ## Getting Started